For reprint permissions please email us the name of the requested post/article along with the publication name.

 Alford Plea Entered: Feb.
 17, 2017

 Susan Kersten, a 38-year-old gifted artist and divorced mother of four — including 1-year-old twin daughters — was killed in Iowa City on Sunday, Sept.
 24, 1995, sometime after returning home from a family reunion.
 She’d been beaten severely, put inside her vehicle, and the car then set afire after being rolled down an embankment.

-Kersten’s former boyfriend, Steven J. Klein (now 54), was arrested in Muscatine July 17, 2015, and charged with first-degree murder in the nearly 20-year-old unsolved homicide.
+Kersten’s former boyfriend, Steven J. Klein, was arrested in Muscatine July 17, 2015, and charged with first-degree murder in the nearly 20-year-old unsolved homicide.

 Former John Doe 2005